drstearns/tutorials/src/golang/index.md

 The syntax of Go is based on the C family of languages, with a few contemporary upgrades, so Java and JavaScript developers will find most of it very familiar.
 Most of the contemporary upgrades are best described in context, but a few general differences should be noted at the outset.

-First, Go eliminates the need to put semi-colons at the end of single-statement lines (🎉!).
+First, Go eliminates the need to put semi-colons at the end of single-statement lines!
 Semi-colons are still necessary to separate compound statements on the same line (e.g., a `for` loop with initializer, test, and step expressions), but in all other cases you can omit them.

 Second, Go eliminates the need for parentheses around various structures like `if` and `for` expressions.
 For example, `if` statements in most C-like languages look like this: